spookysalsa/medermade.github.io/week-3/1-numbers-letters/README.md

 ## Releases

 ## Release 0: Read Ch.
 2: Numbers
-You may want to save everything in Sublime, or you can go in to your terminaland use the ruby REPL.
+You may want to save everything in Sublime, or you can go in to your terminal and use the ruby REPL.
 REPL stands for read-eval-print-loop.
 The ruby REPL is called IRB (<b>I</b>nteractive <b>R</b>u<b>b</b>y.
 You can access irb by typing `irb` in the console (suprise!).
 You can use irb as a sandbox to test methods and run your code.

 For example